Unidata/tds/docs/userguide/src/site/pages/thredds/TdmRef.md

    If more than one, separate with commas, with no blanks.
    Specify only the scheme, host and optional port with a trailing slash for example: `http://localhost:8081/`
 * `-cred <user:passwd>`: (optional) if you send notifications, the TDS will authenticate using this user name and password.
-  If you do not include this option, you will be prompted for the password on startup, and the user name will be set to `tdm`.
+  If you do not include this option and specify non-localhost TDS endpoints to trigger, you will be prompted for the password on startup, and the user name will be set to `tdm`.
 * `-showOnly`: (optional) if this is present, just show the featureCollections that will be indexed and exit.
 * `-log level`: (optional) set the log4j logging level = `DEBUG`, `INFO` (default), `WARN`, `ERROR`